Interview Question: “What Are Your Hobbies?”

 Examples of the Best Answers

-Here are some sample answers that might help you when faced with a question about your hobbies and interests from an interviewer.
+Here are some sample answers that might help you when you are faced with a question about your hobbies and interests.
 You can use these to formulate your own response.

 One of my hobbies is working out and I noticed, in your job advertisement, that you have a gym for your employees.
 That is attractive to me not only because I can work out there but also because I’ll be able to meet other employees in the gym and get to know them on a more casual basis.

 Why It Works: Exercise and fitness-related hobbies can demonstrate health, energy, vitality, and the ability to manage stress.
-If an older applicant works out as a hobby, this could alleviate concern about age on the part of the interviewer.
+If an older applicant works out as a hobby, this could alleviate an interviewer's concern about the applicant's age.
 The interviewer would also be pleased to hear that you are interested in getting to know your fellow employees, particularly if the organization is one that focuses on team-building.

 But remember to be honest first and foremost.
 You don't want to brag about being a “golf pro" and then get to the driving range with your new employer, only to have no idea what to do.